 - 11.1 The scheme may be wound up by the court, otherwise, termination of the scheme shall be subject to holders' approval by special resolution at a general meeting.
 Where the proposal to terminate the scheme is recommended by the management company, the management company and its connected persons as described in 8.1(e), (f) or (g) shall abstain from voting if they hold interests in the units of the scheme and if their interest in terminating the scheme is different from that of all other holders. - 11.2 A scheme may be merged with another scheme(s) authorised by the Commission under this Code.
 Such merger shall follow any procedures set out in the constitutive documents or governing law of both schemes, and shall be subject to holders' approval by special resolution at a general meeting.
-Where the proposal to merge the schemes is recommended by the management company, the management company and their connected persons as described in 8.1(e), (f) or (g) shall abstain from voting if they hold interests in the units of the scheme(s) and if their interest in merging the schemes is different from that of all other holders. - 11.3 An announcement on a termination or a merger shall be made as soon as reasonably practicable in accordance with Chapter 10. - 11.4 A circular shall be served on holders of all the relevant schemes within 21 days of the announcement.
-The circular shall at least contain information including the following and that required by Chapter 10: - (a) the rationale for the termination of the scheme or merger of schemes; - (b) the effective date of the termination or merger; - (c) the manner in which the assets held by the scheme(s) are to be dealt with; - (d) the procedures and timing for the distribution of the proceeds (in the case of termination) or issuance or exchange of new units (in the case of a merger) arising therefrom; - (e) a valuation report for each relevant scheme prepared in accordance with Chapter 6; - Note: The date of the valuation report shall be a date which is not more than three months before the date of the circular. - (f) the alternatives available to investors (including, if possible, a right to switch without charge into another authorised scheme); - (g) the estimated costs of the termination or merger and who is expected to bear these costs: and - (h) such other material information that the holders should be informed of. - 11.5 A notice shall be sent to holders informing them of the result of the holders' voting at the general meeting.
+Where the proposal to merge the schemes is recommended by the management company, the management company and their connected persons as described in 8.1(e), (f) or (g) shall abstain from voting if they hold interests in the units of the scheme(s) and if their interest in merging the schemes is different from that of all other holders. - 11.3 An announcement on a termination or a merger shall be made as soon as reasonably practicable in accordance with Chapter 10. - 11.4 A circular shall be served on holders of all the relevant schemes within 15 business days of the announcement.
+Where a general meeting is to be held, the relevant circular shall be sent to holders at the same time as or before the scheme gives the relevant notice of general meeting.
+The circular shall at least contain information including the following and that required by Chapter 10: - (a) the rationale for the termination of the scheme or merger of schemes; - (b) the effective date of the termination or merger; - (c) the manner in which the assets held by the scheme(s) are to be dealt with; - (d) the procedures and timing for the distribution of the proceeds (in the case of termination) or issuance or exchange of new units (in the case of a merger) arising therefrom; - (e) a valuation report for each relevant scheme prepared in accordance with Chapter6: - Note: The date of the valuation report shall be a date which is not more than three months before the date of the circular. - (f) the alternatives available to investors (including, if possible, a right to switch without charge into another authorised scheme); - (g) the estimated costs of the termination or merger and who is expected to bear these costs; and - (h) such other material information that the holders should be informed of. - 11.5 A notice shall be sent to holders informing them of the result of the holders' voting at the general meeting.